sinch/sinch-sdk-dotnet/README.md

     builder.Configuration["Sinch:ProjectId"]));
 ```

-To configure Conversation or Sms hosting regions, and any other additional paramters, use [`SinchOptions`](https://github.com/sinch/sinch-sdk-dotnet/blob/main/src/Sinch/SinchOptions.cs):
+To configure Conversation or Sms hosting regions, and any other additional parameters, use [`SinchOptions`](https://github.com/sinch/sinch-sdk-dotnet/blob/main/src/Sinch/SinchOptions.cs):

 ```csharp
 var sinch = new SinchClient(